Home > Camping

 Brightness

 The brightness of a light is also dependent on its power source, as well as the type of light.
-LEDs are the most common light type because they work really well!
-LED lights that run off a rechargeable or battery-powered source are not as bright as plug-in lights.
+LEDs are the most common because they work really well and are power efficient.
+LED lights that run off a rechargeable or battery-powered source (including solar) are often not as large or bright as plug-in lights.
 This makes them better suited for lighting up small spaces such as a car or tent.
-These lights will also dim as the battery dies.
+Some, like the ENO Twilights Camp Lights, are particularly suited for backpacking, being very lightweight and compact.
+However, these types of lights may also dim as the battery dies.

 Some camping lights use alternative light sources, such as the fiber optic lights in the Nite Ize Radiant ShineLines.
 These lights are generally not as consistently bright as LED lights, and offer more of a glow than a shine.
-The fiber optic design means that the light isn’t consistently bright through the cord, but is brighter the more it is bent.
+The fiber optic design means that the light isnโ€™t consistently bright through the cord, but is brighter the more it is bent.

 Nite Ize ShineLine Bend